 Flipping Lesson Design: Moving The Learning Objective To The End

-There would be few teachers around the world who haven’t been advised to publish lesson objectives at the beginning of every lesson.
+There would be few teachers haven’t been advised to publish lesson objectives at the beginning of every lesson.

 After all, this is a signal for students where the learning is going, and can help keep teachers and students on the same page.
-But for me it has largely been an ineffective strategy, with students just mindlessly writing them down and rarely independently checking their learning against them as the lesson unfolds.
+But for many teachers, this has largely been an ineffective strategy, with students just mindlessly writing them down and rarely independently checking their learning against them as the lesson unfolds.

 John Dabell succinctly articulates a possible reason: It could be argued, that we need to accomplish the learning first before we can understand what the learning objective is and what the knowledge and understanding relates to.
-I concur, and after years of adhering to the expectation of writing down LO’s at the start of lessons, at the beginning of this year I decided to try something different.
+Many teachers concur, and after years of adhering to the expectation of writing down learning objectives (Los) at the start of lessons, at the beginning of the year, maybe this is a chance to try something different.

 What Benefits Students More, Foresight Or Hindsight?

-For me, a more effective strategy for students to engage with the lesson objectives is to get students to add a title to each activity they complete–one that forces them to think about the purpose of the task: the task’s objective.
+A more effective strategy could be for students to engage with the lesson objectives is to get students to add a title to each activity they complete–one that forces them to think about the purpose of the task: the task’s objective.
 Each of these moments serves as a mini-plenary, with students then asked at the end of the session to add up these mini-plenaries to decide on the overall purpose of the lesson and to check their progress against it.

 Have We Been Writing Lessons Backwards All Along?